Tips for Your Office Sanitation Post-COVID-19

 In order to prevent the spread of the disease, efforts must be taken to curb physical contact in any interaction whether it be between staff or patients and staff.
 The following policies regarding physical contact should be instituted immediately:

-Employee breaks will be staggered.
+- Employee breaks should be staggered.
 No more than 2 employees should take their break at the same time.
 During breaks, all employees should adhere to the 3-foot perimeter etiquette.

 In order to limit fact-to-face interaction, consider initially relegating all non-essential office functions off-site.
 Team meetings can take place via teleconference.